-Well, the answer is simple: Asian security awareness is several years behind the curve.
+Well, the answer is simple: Asian security awareness is several years behind the curve – though the usage of cyber security tools, ie. a VPN service, have increased significantly.
 To fully understand what such a statement suggests, a bit of explanation is required on how security awareness evolves within a community.

 My belief is that security awareness evolves over four phases:

 Phase 1 – Perimeter Defense

 Stories from the American wild west and Wells Fargo’s first foray into the “new frontier” are the perfect setting for describing this phenomenon.